microsoft/nnfusion/README.md

-# Introduction
+## Introduction
-NNFusion is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description.
+NNFusion(Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description.
 NNFusion is designed to facilitate DNN compiler research, with full stack of optimizations built-in and can target different accelerator devices.

-## Major goal
-- Framework independent: support ONNX, TensorFlow and PyTorch models through a source-to-source (model to code) compilation
+## Who should consider using NNFusion?
+- Those who want to use different accelerator device to optimize model compilation.
+- End users who want to generate high-performance executables from DNN model description of different frameworks(ONNX,TensorFlow and PyTorch).
+- Researchers who want to optimize model compilation and apply the method to their own work.
-- Innovation agility: provide a flexible and modular architecture to enable new compiler optimization research
+- Contributors who want to do DNN compiler optimization research and are willing to contribute.
-- Hardware neutral: aims to be able to support existing and future 1st and 3rd party accelerator devices

 ## Highlight features
 - Source-to-source compilation to remove framework overhead and dependency